 top of page

-Help with Sleep Issues in Allentown
+Help with Sleep Difficulty in Allentown

-If your nervous system is stuck in a protective state, you may feel tired but unable to settle.
+If your nervous system is stuck in a protective or overstimulated state, you may feel tired but unable to settle.
 Your muscles may stay tense.
 Your mind may race.
 Your breath may stay shallow.
 Your body may not feel safe enough to fully rest.

 Sleep issues may also be connected to pain, posture, stress, screen habits, caregiving, pregnancy, parenting, or long-term burnout.